TechsCode-Team/UltraPermissionsWiki/2-Installation/03-Proxy.md

 For a proxy installation, you need to repeat the installation process for every server.
 Once you have finished installing the plugin on all the back-end servers, we need to install it onto the proxy.
 <br>

-Once the plugin has is installed on the proxy, we need to set up the MySQL connections inside the back-end servers.
+Once the plugin has been installed on the proxy, we need to set up the MySQL connections inside the back-end servers.
 <br>

 ## Connecting to MySQL